-In this guide we’ll show you how to sign up and enroll in the Android P beta program right now.
-Letting you try Google’s latest version of Android months in advance.
-In a surprise turn of events, Google just opened the Android P beta for multiple smartphones, not just the Google Pixel or Pixel 2, or manually flash Android P to one of the other 10 supported devices.
+In this guide we’ll show you how to sign up or join the Android P beta program right now.
+Letting you try Google’s latest version 9.0 of Android months in advance.
+Whether you want to install it on the Pixel or Pixel 2, or manually flash Android P to one of the other 10 supported devices.

 If you have the Essential PH-1, a OnePlus 6, a Google Pixel, or one of the many new supported devices, you can try the Android P Developer Preview and beta.
 Some non-Google devices are still on beta 3, but should see beta 4 soon.
-Simply follow the link and our step-by-step instructions below.
+Simply follow the links and our step-by-step instructions below.

 Android P Beta Supported Devices

 In total, Google will let 11 different phones try Android P today.
 Then, we’re expecting more options and additional devices at a later date.
 The list of supported phones is: Google Pixel/XL, Google Pixel 2/XL, OnePlus 6, Essential PH-1, Sony Xperia XZ2, Nokia 7 Plus, Oppo R15 Pro, Xiaomi Mi Mix 2S, and Vivo X21/UD.

 These manufacturers just released more information too.
-Sadly, the OnePlus 5T isn’t a part of this group, and only the unannounced OnePlus 6.
+Sadly, the OnePlus 5T isn’t a part of this group, and only the new OnePlus 6.
 For more information click on these links from Essential, Nokia, Sony, Vivo, and Oppo to get started.
 Or, just join the beta program below.

 How to Join the Android P Beta Right Now

 To start, just head to Google’s beta program website.
 That’s where you’ll see what device you own can try Android P. Go to Google’s Android P beta page, opt-in, agree to the terms, and wait for the Android P update to hit your device.
 I already received it on the Pixel XL, and it was over 400MB in size.
 Then, on June 7th the 3rd preview hit my Pixel XL.

 - Go to the Android Beta Program website